-The ultimate goal of a public health professional is pretty simple.
-It's to improve the health and welfare of the community.
-By doing an online public health course, you may be laying the foundations to contribute to a happier and healthier Australian population.
+The goal of a public health professional is simple: to improve the health and welfare of the community.
+With the right training, you can lay the foundations to contribute to a happier and healthier Australian population.

-Unlike many health fields, the job relies on tools such as community education, health regulations, public programs and improvements in our knowledge base.
-While public health officials don't directly handle patients, they work in many ways to advances the health interests of people everywhere.
-And the impacts can be profound, as we've witnessed in our responses to pandemics.
+The job usually relies on tools such as community education, health regulations, community programs, and advancements in our knowledge base.
+While professionals in this field rarely handle patients directly, they work in various ways to advance the health interests of people everywhere.
+The impacts can be profound, as demonstrated in our responses to pandemics.

 A Bachelor of Public Health offers a well-rounded education in how to address health challenges and improve individual and community wellbeing.
 As well as electives from related disciplines, you'll study disease, epidemiology, statistics, health policy, research and communications.
 Online bachelor degrees are similar to on-campus programs but with all academic content delivered online.

-Deakin Bachelor of Public Health and Health Promotion
+Deakin University - Bachelor of Public Health and Health Promotion

 Deakin University offers a bachelor degree that is available in the cloud (online) format, combined with 120+ hours of practical experience in a health-related agency.
 One-third of the three-year program are elective units.
 Apart from those, you'll study topics such as disease prevention and control, health protection, health information and data, population health, epidemiology and biostatistics, policy and research.
 With fieldwork replicated throughout the program plus the work placement component, graduates are primed to enter the workforce with job-ready skills.
 Graduates are also eligible to become members of the Public Health Association of Australia (PHAA) and for professional accreditation with the Australian Health Promotion Association (AHPA).

-The first of the public health postgraduate courses is a Graduate Certificate in Public Health online.
-This is a four-subject course that you can complete over 8 months of part-time study.
+The first postgraduate course that is well worth considering is a Graduate Certificate in Public Health.
+This is a four-subject course that you can complete online over 8 months of part-time study.

-A relatively short course typically forms part of a master's program.
-If you enjoy your post graduate studies, you can easily continue on to earn a graduate diploma or Master of Public Health.
+A relatively short course, it typically forms part of a master's program.
+If you enjoy your postgraduate studies, you can easily continue studying to earn a graduate diploma or master's degree.

-Topics this foundations course could cover include epidemiology fundamentals, social perspectives in public health, biostatics, and health systems...
+Topics covered in this foundations course may include data visualisation, epidemiology fundamentals, biostatistics, health systems, and qualitative research...
 READ MORE

 We all acquired communicable disease knowledge from the COVID-19 pandemic.
 You can gain university credentials in this field with a postgraduate course.